pact-foundation/pact-specification/README.md

 ##### Single value matching rules

 These are used for applying matching rules to singular values.
-Current only request paths.
+Current only for request path and response status.

 ```json
 {